Base4Security/BUDA/docs/UseCases.rst

 Use Cases
 =========

+..
+KeepInMind:: "A LIE is only as good as the story behind it, here are some use cases to illustrate how you can deploy your environments."

 This section describes some of the primary use cases that illustrate how BUDA can be applied in operational settings.

 1. Attack Diversion and Early Detection